-Have you been searching the internet looking for a free February 2021 Calendar?
+Have you been searching the internet looking for a free February 2023 Calendar?
 If so, we’re happy to tell you that the search if over!
-Here on VL Calendar, we offer you calendars for all months of 2021, 2022 and 2023, absolutely free!
+Here on VL Calendar, we offer you calendars for all months of 2023, absolutely free!
 As long as you have internet connection, a .pdf reading software like Adobe Reader, and a printer loaded with 8.5″ x 11″ paper, you’re good to go!
-Simply scroll down below and click the download button to get started.
+Simply scroll down below and click the download button to get started!

 While today we know February as the shortest month and the second month of the year, there was a time that February didn’t even exist!
 In Ancient Roman times, March was actually the first month of the year.
 This is because springtime was of the utmost importance to the Romans, it meant that warm weather was coming and therefore war could resume.